6.4 Boundary layers

 The figure above shows a boundary layer for flow

-in the -direction at speed
+-direction at speed

 , along a flat solid boundary oriented in the